 Whenever I told the story of how I’d formulated Schmidt’s at home, I could see buyers’ eyes light up.
 Sometimes they’d stop me midway through to ask questions about my product’s origins, and it was obvious my story was much different from the ones they were used to hearing.
 Customers appreciated knowing the deodorant came from humble origins and that the company’s values could be trusted, but in meetings like this, it was exciting to see that my founding story also carried impact in the business world: it communicated differentiation and authenticity for the brand.

 While I ran through our pitch and fielded questions, Michael jumped in every once in a while to reinforce my points.
-His strength was in talking about prior business he’d been involved in and influential people he knew, and, importantly, in building a relationship with the buyer.
+His strength was in talking about prior businesses he’d been involved in and influential people he knew, and, importantly, in building a relationship with the buyer.
 Together we were often successful in landing big accounts, which was one of the things that helped maintain a healthy synergy between us.

 The Target buyer wanted to talk about product updates he needed to see before potentially deeming Schmidt’s ready for their shelves.
 For one, he thought our deodorant stick should be rounded at the top.
 Currently we were filling the sticks from the top, and the product would cool with a flat top before we capped them.
 He thought a rounded top would better suit customers’ armpits.
 I had no idea what that would require—a major adjustment to our filling machine?
 Different stick containers?
-Nonetheless, naturally, I said, Yes, we can do that.
+Nonetheless, naturally, I said, “Yes, we can do that.”

 When it came to pricing, Target had specific requirements.
 Our $8.99 price point was too high for stores, they said, and asked if we could come down much lower.
 To meet their request but still ensure it would be cost effective for us, we proposed a smaller deodorant stick than we sold at other retailers.
-The container would remain the same shape but was shorter and would be filled with less product, 2.65 oz vs. 3.25 oz.
+The container would remain the same shape but would be shorter and filled with less product, 2.65 ounces vs. 3.25 ounces.
 This smaller size was an industry standard and the same size as most conventional brands.
 We agreed that it was a solid and strategic decision for Schmidt’s, but it would require us to almost double the number of products we’d be producing—adding a whole new size for each scent meant a different label design, building out a separate space in the warehouse for storing them to avoid confusion, and giving them dedicated time on our manufacturing line.

-There was also a request to include artwork on the caps.
-Our labels were applied to the stick body, while the cap remained plain white.
-I wasn’t sure how much of a challenge it would be to apply labels to the caps, too, but I said, Yep, of course we can do that.
+They also asked us to include artwork on the caps.
+Our labels at the time were applied to the stick body, while the cap remained plain white.
+I wasn’t sure how much of a challenge it would be to apply labels to the caps, too, but I said, “Yep, of course we can do that.”
 As soon as we left the meeting, I called Chris and asked him to mock up designs for the deodorant caps.
 His team put something together, and I emailed the images directly to the buyer that same afternoon, pleased to demonstrate our ability to be quick and nimble.
 After that, it was a waiting game.